EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # Acknowledgments
 {:numbered="false"}

-The authors sincerely thank Christian Amsuess, Klaus Hartke, Jim Schaad and Malisa Vucinic for their feedback and comments.
+The authors sincerely thank Christian Amsuess, Klaus Hartke, Jim Schaad and Malisa Vucinic for their feedback and comments in the discussion leading up to this draft.

 The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC.